JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Contents/Part12_Sorting_and_Selection/part12_00_sorting_and_selection.md

 #### Tech.)
 Decorate-Sort-Undecorate Design Pattern
 * Steps
   1. Each element of the list is temporarily replaced with a “decorated” version that includes the result of the key function applied to the element.
   2. The list is sorted based upon the natural order of the keys.
   3. The decorated elements are replaced by the original elements.
+* Implementation : <a href="https://github.com/JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/blob/main/SortingAlgorithms/merge_sort.py#L103">Decorated Merge Sort</a>

 ## 12.8 <a href="https://github.com/JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/blob/main/Contents/Part12_Sorting_and_Selection/part12_08_exercises.md">Exercises</a>